SmashedFrenzy16/SmashedFrenzy16/README.md

 - 🔭 I’m currently working on open source projects
 - 🌱 I’m currently learning at school
 - 👯 I’m looking to collaborate on a lot of repositories
-- 🤔 I’m looking for help with lot of things.
+- 🤔 I’m looking for help with general GitHub features
 - 💬 Ask me about READMEs
 - 📫 How to reach me: On GitHub
 - 😄 Pronouns: He